francobellu/MarvelApiClient/Readme.md

 - Improve the UI design
 - Test edge cases and complete tests also for extra requirements.
 Test the data layer
 - Improve the deep linking mechanism.
 Now it allows to reach a particular screen in &quot;isolation&quot; that means that it is not possible for the user to navigate back from that screen.
-- Create a separate RestApiClient and DataLayer components in as a Swift Package Manager package
+- Create a separate DefaultHttpService and DataLayer components in as a Swift Package Manager package
 - Be able to select a character comic from the character detail screen and vice versa
 - Implement Error screens
 - Search comics and characters by name or other parameters.